 The Bench 988

-We're proud to launch The Bench 988, a space created by and for firefighters who may be struggling and seeking support.
-This is more than just a bench—it's a symbol of solidarity, healing, and connection.
+We're proud to launch The Bench 988 — a space created by and for firefighters who may be struggling and seeking support.
+This is more than just a bench.
+It's a symbol of solidarity, healing, and the quiet promise that no one walks alone.

 Mental Health Support

-Resources and connections to professional help when needed.
+Resources and connections to professional help when needed — confidential, immediate, and built around the realities of the job.

-988 is the Suicide and Crisis Lifeline, a vital resource for anyone experiencing mental health distress.
-We've incorporated this number into our name as a reminder that help is always just a call away.
+988 is the Suicide and Crisis Lifeline — a vital resource for anyone experiencing mental health distress.
+We've incorporated this number into our name as a constant reminder that help is always just a call away.

-The Bench 988 offers a peaceful place to sit, reflect, and meet with others who understand the unique challenges we face.
-Whether you're looking to talk, listen, or simply be present, this is a space for you.
+A peaceful place to sit, reflect, and meet with others who understand the unique challenges we face.
+Whether you're looking to talk, listen, or simply be present — this space is for you.

 Finding The Bench

-Located in a peaceful corner of Orlando Veterans Park, The Bench 988 is easily accessible and provides a serene environment for reflection and connection.
+Located in a peaceful corner of Orlando Veterans Park — easily accessible and built for reflection and connection.

-Join us every week as we walk around Lake Baldwin, connect with peers, and share some time together in fellowship and support.
+Every week we walk around Lake Baldwin, connect with peers, and share time in fellowship and support.
 No pressure.
 Just presence.

 "Walking side by side makes it easier to talk about the hard stuff.
 There's something about movement that helps the words flow."

-Below are direct links to helpful resources, educational materials, and support networks designed to help you on your journey to wellness.
+Helpful resources, educational materials, and support networks designed to walk with you on your journey to wellness.

 Orlando Firefighters Peer Support